Updated June 8, 2023

 The MapReduce makes it easy to scale up data processing over hundreds or thousands of cluster machines.
 The MapReduce model works in two steps called map and reduce, and the processing called mapper and reducer, respectively.
 Once we write MapReduce for an application, scaling up to run over multiple clusters is merely a configuration change.
 This feature of the MapReduce model attracted many programmers to use it.

 How MapReduce in Hadoop works?

 This step is the combination of the input splits step and the Map step.
-In the Map step, the source file is passed as line by line.
-Before input pass to the Map function job, the input is divided into the small fixed-size called Input splits.
-The Input split is a chunk of the input which could be consumed by a single map could consume.
+In the Map step, the source file passes line by line.
+Before input pass to the Map function job, it divides into small fixed-size called Input splits.
+The Input split is a chunk of the information which a single map could consume.

-2. Reduce step
+#4 Reduce step

 Advantages of MapReduce

-The Advantages are as listed below.
+The Advantages areas listed below.

-Required skills for MapReduce in Hadoop are having good programming knowledge of Java (mandatory), operating System Linux and knowledge of SQL Queries.
+Required skills for MapReduce in Hadoop are having good programming knowledge of Java (mandatory), Operating System Linux, and knowledge of SQL Queries.

 It is a fast-growing field as the big data field is growing.
 Hence, the scope of MapReduce in Hadoop is very promising in the future as the amount of structured and unstructured data is increasing exponentially daily.
 Social media platforms generate much-unstructured data that can be mined to get real insights into different domains.